threeport/threeport/cmd/database-migrator/README.md

 The migrator treats all db operations as steps.
 As such, the necessary logic for a particular migration step is present in a file with the following conventions stepnumber_description.go

-## Example: update qleet control plane instance api to include image tags as part of the API
+## Example: update control plane instance api to include image tags as part of the API
 An example of a db migrator step is the following:

 00001_image_tag_cp_instance.go